Home Featured TV Shows All TV Shows Movie Reviews Book Reviews Articles Frequently Asked Questions About Us

 Porco Rosso (1992)

 Whether it's Nausicaä on her glider or Kiki on her broomstick, flight has been one of the most notable recurring themes in Miyazaki's work and Porco Rosso is his love letter to the early days of aviation.
 The film takes place in the Adriatic Sea not long after the First World War and follows a former Italian fighter ace turned bounty hunter as he battles air pirates and the cocky American pilot they've hired to take him down.
 Oh, and for some reason that is never really fully explained he has been cursed with the face of a pig.
 Why is he cursed with the face of a pig?
-That's not really important, this film is all about the flying sequences, which are typically stunning, even if the story and characters are weak by Miyazaki's usual standard.
+That's not really important, this film is all about the flying sequences, which are typically stunning, even if the story and characters are weak by Miyazaki's usual standards.

 Ocean Waves (1993)